Mithun1508/Chat-Application/README.md

   3)  Then, open a couple of browser tabs or even two different browsers, point them at http://localhost:8080, and start chatting:

   4) Now, we want to see what happens when we try to scale our application by launching multiple instances.
 Let’s try to do that.
 Let’s start another server on another port:  node index.js 8081

+  And Now Two folks can chat/Interact with each Other.
+That's it very Simple and Many many Thanks to the Author I came across this blog and I really enjoyed implementing it !!

   Final Chat Application looks this :